herry13/nuri/README.md

 		x.attribute = y
 	}

-	// class quantification
+	// type quantification
-	forall (MyClass as x) {  // apply for all objects of MyClass x.attribute = y
+	forall (MyType as x) {  // apply for all objects of MyType x.attribute = y
 	}